The enduring power of a bequest

 A charitable bequest lives on – leaving a legacy that will make a difference for generations to come.

-A bequest to Perkins School for the Blind can be made by creating a new will, or adding a codicil to your current will.
+A bequest is one of the easiest ways you can leave a gift to Perkins School for the Blind by creating a new will, or adding a codicil to your current will.
 Another easy way to make a bequest is to designate Perkins as a beneficiary of your retirement plan or life insurance policy.

-If you plan to include Perkins in your will or estate plans, or have already done so, please let us know so we can welcome you into the Thomas H. Perkins Legacy Society, which honors those individuals whose legacy of generosity helps build a better future for the people we serve.
+If you plan to include Perkins in your will or estate plans, or have already done so, please let us know.

 How can you include Perkins in your will?